znck/znck.dev/src/blog/articles/2019-comments-in-code/readme.md

 Transpilers allow us to use the latest syntax.
 Bundlers help us to ship code better.

-These tools work well in most case, but there are some scenarios where they need some help from the developer.
+These tools work well in most cases, but there are some scenarios where they need some help from the developer.
 Comments again provide an excellent way to provide information and context to these tools.

 For example, webpack allows async imports to be preloaded or prefetched, and we can configure this inline: